rocord01/block-ads/README.md

 ### Feedback!

 This is an experimental project from [FiveFilters.org](http://fivefilters.org).
 Let us know what you think.
 Feel free to copy, improve, share your changes.

+This entry is an edited version of our [blog post](http://blog.fivefilters.org/post/140421322122/lets-encourage-ad-blocking).